mturchanov-matc-school-projects/ent-java-movies-aggregator/Journal.md

   * movies json was parsed
   * simple search by a movie name
   * result page with movies + rating from 6 sources (provided by imdb API)

+   ### Week 4

+   2/8/2021 ~ 2 hours

+   Tasks Completed:
+    * simple DAO implemented
+    * simple crud (no update) is working
+    * can add movies to your movie list
+    * fixed json parse (rating from int/double to string because json result had string type)